 The ancient city of Ephesus is preserved well and visiting this place during the winters means you can visit the remains without a hustle.
-This city was once the epicenter of trade and religion and till date has a distinct sense of grandeur with abundant temples, houses, and basilicas.
+This city was once the epicentre of trade and religion and till date has a distinct sense of grandeur with abundant temples, houses, and basilicas.
 Interestingly, Ephesus was one of the seven churches of Asia that have been mentioned in the Book of Revelations.

 You might have already seen a gist of this wonderful city of Istanbul in multiple Hollywood and Bollywood movies.
 And trust me, the city holds the same amount of beauty as it has been portrayed.
 A visit to Turkey is incomplete without visiting Istanbul.
 You must visit the Old City if you are looking forward to a culture trip this Christmas.
 The city gives you an awe-inspiring view of the beautiful cityscape, mosques, hippodrome, Topkapi Palace and the Grand Bazaar.
 Istanbul should definitely be on your bucket list of countries to visit.

 Cappadocia is one of the most remarkable places to visit for Christmas day activities in Turkey.
 The strange stacked rock formations, surrounded by multicolored fairy chimneys, gives an eerie landscape to a visitor.
 The place also has many secret caves which were inhabited by the ancient humans thus giving you an insight of the life in this hostile terrain.
 Take a hot-air balloon ride in Cappadocia, for the most picturesque aerial views in Turkey.